jiayuchann/jiayuchann.github.io/_posts/2024-06-30-Agent-Tesla-AutoIt-Unpack.md

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/3540a72a-7678-4a6b-b193-71903a33108a)

-After resolving the functions and creating structs, it opens the `renowner` file in the Temp directory.
+After I created a struct for `v4` for the API addresses, looks like it opens the `renowner` file in the Temp directory.

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/1e4c66c6-c7bc-4409-90ae-1e20e0a923a5)